 Stimulants are the first-line treatment for hypersomnia and carry the risk of dependence, which can be problematic for an individual with hypersomnia and a history of substance abuse.
-Treatment options for a person with co-occurring hypersomnia and a substance use disorder would depend on the nature of the substances the person abuses.

 Despite the type of co-occurring conditions, it is always important to use an integrated treatment model to manage the symptoms of both conditions at the same time.
 If a person has hypersomnia and depression, treating depression will often help sleeping issues while treating sleeping issues may also have a positive impact on mood disturbance.